tldr-pages/tldr/README.md

 If you'd like to contribute to translations, you can visit <https://lukwebsforge.github.io/tldri18n/>
 to see the overall progress of all translations, and which translations are missing or outdated.

+You are also welcome to join us on the [matrix chatroom](https://matrix.to/#/#tldr-pages:matrix.org)!

 ## Similar projects

 - [Command Line Interface Pages](https://github.com/command-line-interface-pages)